 “Virtually everyone in our area is touched by Kirkwood in some way,” Kirkwood president Dr. Lori Sundberg says.
 “When you get your car repaired around here, it’s probably going to be a Kirkwood graduate who takes care of you.
 When you go to the dentist, it will typically be a Kirkwood graduate who cleans your teeth.
 We see ourselves as an active partner to the community that we serve.”

-Approximately 18,000 students are enrolled in the college each year, attracted to the more than 130 degrees and programs the school offers.
+More than 17,000 students are enrolled in the college each year, attracted to the more than 130 degrees and programs the school offers.
 These include two-year degrees (with credits that can be transferred to four-year institutions), one-year certificates and diplomas, and short-term programs ranging from English language education to advanced certificates for current professionals.

 In addition, Kirkwood helps lay the foundation for the next generation of workers by allowing students to receive college credit while still in high school, as well as through the Kirkwood Interactive Camps for Kids (KICK) aimed at establishing early career skills for children ages 8 through 15.

 “We really do a lot more than just two-year degrees,” Sundberg says.
 “We provide everything from corporate training to leisure learning.
 We work with businesses to understand what kind of needs they have, then do customized training tailored to those needs.
 We help people get their high school diploma.
 So Kirkwood is really a full-service community college.
 We offer all kinds of learning opportunities for the residents of our district.”

 Teri Gibson graduated from Kirkwood in 1980, and says the school helped springboard her to a four-decade professional career.
 She eventually transferred her Kirkwood credits to Mount Mercy University, where she received a degree in business management and marketing, and has worked since 2006 at TrueNorth, an insurance and financial strategies company based in Cedar Rapids.